 Thomas L. Friedman honored with fifth Fisher Prize

 Three-time Pulitzer Prize winning journalist and foreign affairs columnist for The New York Times, Thomas L. Friedman was the fifth and most recent recipient of the Fisher Prize.
 Friedman received the award on Sept.
-24, 2009 before a capacity crowd at Mershon Auditorium.
-The event was celebration of the legacy of Max M. Fisher and the centennial commemoration of his birth.
+24, 2008, before a capacity crowd at Mershon Auditorium.
+The event celebrated the legacy of Max M. Fisher and the centennial commemoration of his birth.

-After accepting the award, Friedman introduced his book to the audience indicating it was a big picture assessment of America.
-“It’s a book about my deep concern, bordering on fear, that we have kind of lost our groove as a country since 9-11 and due to a lot of other factors,” he said.
+After accepting the award, Friedman introduced his book to the audience as a big-picture assessment of America.
+“It’s a book about my deep concern, bordering on fear, that we have kind of lost our groove as a country since 9/11, and due to a lot of other factors,” he said.

-While he said he was not trying to take a political position, he felt the government is not functioning well and unable to address many multigenerational problems, such as health-care, the environment and the economy.
-Yet, he believed ingenuity was alive and well in all corners of the country.
+While Friedman said he was not trying to take a political position, he said the government is not functioning well and is unable to address many multigenerational problems, such as health care and the environment.
+Nonetheless, he said ingenuity was alive and well in all corners of the country.

 Former Soviet Union President Mikhail Gorbachev (2002)